Felinicity/tetris-tutorials/Xie stacking.md

 ## How do you actually Xie stack?

-You start by creating the one block residue, and from there, you simply stack the 4-wide flat like any other stack, while using the 1-res 2-wide as a place for Ts, Zs, and Ss.
+You start by creating a 1-block residue, and from there, you simply stack the 4-wide flat like any other stack, while using the 1-res 2-wide as a place for Ts, Zs, and Ss.

-Really the only way to do that is with a T, J, or vertical L, which are the openers I'm sure you all know about
+Really the only way to do that is with a T, J, or vertical L, which are the openers I'm sure you all know about:

 ![Без названия (3)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/341b07b7-44d8-4590-8108-6f564a29e8db)

 You can also try to build a 5-res stack.
-The simplest way to do it is
+The simplest way to do it is:

 ![Без названия (4)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/408e9c08-2768-49a3-a3e4-eac037e8b01e)

 You choose how you want to stack the 4-wide, there are no limitations.
 When you do 6-3, there's enough freedom to really limit yourself in stacking, be it avoiding double taps, only placing I pieces in 3rd and 7th columns, or whatever else you come up with.
 Those kinds of limitations you place on yourself will further reduce how many patterns you need to hold in your head while possibly reducing KPP or MKPP (i.e. will let your hands go faster).
-With that in mind, maxicube's run you saw earlier is technically Xie stack where they choose to extremely reduce patterns while damaging their KPP.
+With that in mind, Maxicubi's run you saw earlier is technically Xie stack where they choose to extremely reduce patterns while damaging their KPP.

 ## How do you NOT Xie stack?
 A common mistake is switching to a 3-res 4-wide by accident.
 Here is how you do it:

 ![Без названия (6)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/2ef7f839-30e6-46da-b0df-da1b751de525)

-However, there's good new too.
+However, there's good news too.
 These same patterns can be used to go back from a 3-res to a 1-res.
 For example, if you place a flat I piece and follow it up with a tapback flat T piece, you actually get a 1-res.

 ![Без названия (7)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/90eb8f27-6bb2-44fc-b908-3254ba7cbeb0)